 5. I should go to the bank and negotiate with them.

-A loan promises to pay back a certain amount of money at a specific date in the future.
+A loan promises to repay a certain amount at a specific date.
 When you take out a loan, the lender charges you interest on the money you borrowed.

-Interest rates vary depending on the loan type, the loan length, and the amount of money you borrow.
+Interest rates vary depending on the loan type, length, and amount of money you borrow.

 You can use interest rate calculators to determine your situation’s best option.
 But in addition to knowing how much you’ll pay in interest, it’s essential to know how much you’ll pay in principle.